Cape Fear Voices & Teen Scene Staff

 Gerald Decker, Founder, Chair of the Board

 Gerald Decker is a 4-year Navy veteran with four tours to Vietnam between 1968-1971.
 Gerald earned a Master’s Degree from George Washington University.
-He worked for nine years as a U. S. Senate staffer after college and later as a Senior Manager for a small business lobby organization.
-Gerald also taught Political Science at the high school and college levels.
-He is a certified trainer in Myers-Briggs Type Indicator.
+He worked nine years as a staff member of the U.S. Senate Foreign Relations Committee.
+After leaving the Senate in 1981, he worked as a Senior Manager for the National Federation of Independent Business, a small business lobby organization.
+Gerald also taught American History at the middle school level and Political Science at the high school and college levels.
+He is a certified trainer in the Myers-Briggs Type Indicator.

 Since 2020, Gerald has co-written two books.
 The first was about his good friend and WWII veteran Alex Moskowitz.
-The second was published by Teen Scene, Inc in Oct.
+The second was published by Teen Scene, Inc. in Oct.
 2021, entitled “The Great Lockdown of 2020: An Anthology.”

-Gerald is still married to his high school girlfriend (55 years) and has two children and three grandchildren.
+Gerald is still married to his high school girlfriend (57 years) and has two children and three grandchildren.
 Following a 15-year hobby of playing catcher in a men’s adult fast-pitch baseball league, his hobbies now include heating pads, grandchildren, and genealogy.
 Teen Scene and VFW are not hobbies.
 They are passions.

-Deb Pickett, Vice Chair of the Board
+Deb Pickett, Financial Advisor, Raymond James, Vice Chair of the Board

+Deb and her husband, originally from New Jersey, are relative newcomers to the area from Holly Springs, NC.
+They reside in Leland, NC.
+Deb has a Master’s Degree from the University of Phoenix and started her career as a pediatric nurse.
+She moved on to hold several positions in sales and marketing for large corporations and is currently a Financial Advisor with Raymond James.
 Deb is a past President of the Kiwanis Club of North Brunswick and a member of the North Brunswick Chamber of Commerce Board of Directors.
 She also serves on the Foundation of Brunswick Community College.
 Deb was recently recognized by the NB Chamber as “Woman of the Year.”
+Deb was also recognized by Leland Mayor Brenda Bozeman as “Mayors’ Choice of Citizen of the Year 2023.”

 Terri Delfino, Treasurer of the Board